 4. Wat Chedi Luang

-Temples are really not what a five-year-old wants to do on a holiday but even a reluctant mini-teenager was mesmerised enough to sit quietly in Wat Chedi Luang and listen to the monks chanting.
+Temples are really not what a 5 year old wants to do on a holiday but even a reluctant mini-teenager was mesmerised enough to sit quietly in Wat Chedi Luang and listen to the monks chanting.
 We had planned to go to the Monk Chat to present the monks with all those pestering questions but unfortunately all the monks were busy doing monk stuff when we were there.
-The last picture in this gallery is from the trendy Nimman area (that we didn’t properly explore) where this curious hotel exit caught our eye.

 5. Elephant painting